 If we post a range but ultimately hire higher than the posted range, is that a problem?

 The spirit of the law is to post ranges that are what you would reasonably hire, promote, or transfer someone into.
-The NYC pay scale disclosure law requires that employers provide “the minimum and maximum salary for a position,” which is defined as “the lowest to the highest salary the employer in good faith believes at the time of the posting it would pay for the advertised job, promotion or transfer opportunity.”
+The New York City pay scale disclosure law requires that employers provide “the minimum and maximum salary for a position,” which is defined as “the lowest to the highest salary the employer in good faith believes at the time of the posting it would pay for the advertised job, promotion or transfer opportunity.”
 So, if going in, your “reasonable expectation” is to hire in that range, this likely would comply.

 NYC has not addressed this question specifically yet, but the Equal Pay Transparency Rules for the Colorado law do and provide at Section 4.1.2 that “an employer may ultimately pay more or less than the posted range, if the posted range was the employer’s good-faith and reasonable estimate of the range of possible compensation at the time of the posting.”
 See this resource for more information.

 What are the ramifications if an organization doesn’t follow this new rule to the T?
 Does it involve fines or some sort of audit?
 Who is responsible for enforcing these rules in NYC and across states?